-[Practice Briefs] Tribal Success Stories
+[Practice Brief] Tribal Success Stories

 Tribal Success Stories are practice briefs developed by tribes for tribes.
 In their own words, each success story describes the tribe’s journey towards achieving its goals, including its strategies, lessons learned and resources that supported their effort.
 Success stories serve as a resource for other tribes who might be on a similar journey.